<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 As mentioned earlier, this is an advantage since for companies no deals are left on the table, while customers get to choose what works for them.
 However, this is also a disadvantage because of the complexity it introduces.

-When different customers have unique needs, it gets difficult to manage each of their preferences.
+When different customers have unique needs, it gets difficult to manage each of their preferences, causing various billing issues.
 There’s more data to track and your business will need a system that accommodates all these variances.

 For instance, different customers prefer different billing frequencies and plans.
 Some will want more or fewer features of the same product and you’d have to bill them differently.